adamgligor/adamgligor.github.io/_posts/2021-01-04-keyboard-salvage.md

 ---

-I like microsoft keyboards, I use them for work and I like them.
+Microsoft keyboards, I use them for work and I like them.
 The wrist pad on my Ergonomic 4000 keyboard got worn to the point that fabric bits started to peal off and make a mess on my desk.
 Salvage or buy a new one ?

 ## Keyboards